How Long Should I Bike for a Good Workout

 How Biking Compares to Other Workouts

-Biking is a great workout, but how does it compare to other common forms of exercise like walking, running, swimming, or gym workouts?
-The truth is, every workout has its own benefits but biking stands out for being effective, flexible, and gentle on the body.
+Biking is a great way to get in shape, but how does it stack up against other popular forms of exercise like running, swimming, or going to the gym?
+Every workout has its own benefits, but biking is special because it works well, is flexible, and is easy on the body.

-Here’s how biking stacks up against other popular workouts:
+This is how biking compares to other popular workouts:

 Biking vs. Walking

-• Biking burns more calories in a shorter amount of time compared to walking.
+• Compared to walking, biking burns more calories in a shorter amount of time.

-• Both are low-impact, but biking allows you to go longer distances with less fatigue.
+• Both are low-impact, but biking lets you go farther without getting tired.

 Biking vs. Running

-• Running burns slightly more calories per minute but is much harder on the joints.
+• Running burns a few more calories per minute, but it’s much harder on the joints.

 Biking vs. Swimming

-• Swimming works more upper body muscles, while biking targets the lower body.
+Swimming works the muscles in the upper body, while biking works the muscles in the lower body.

 Biking vs. Gym Workouts